Airlines begin phasing out seatback screens

 With an in-flight entertainment app and our own mobile or tablet devices.

+Virgin Australia was the first airline in Australia to have streamed entertainment (or Bring Your Own Device) on its narrow body domestic and international fleet.
+Introduced in 2103, it also includes gate-to-gate technology, meaning passengers start watching from as soon as they sit down to when get off the aircraft.

-Qantas has already ditched the seatback screen on some of their domestic Australian aircraft, in favour of the Qantas Entertainment App that passengers can stream from their personal devices.
+Qantas has also ditched the seatback screen on some of their domestic Australian aircraft, in favour of the Qantas Entertainment App that passengers can stream from their personal devices.

 As a part of the 2015 refurbishment of Qantas' domestic fleet of Boeing B737-800 fleet, some aircraft had "Q Streaming" entertainment installed to supplement the screens that fold down from the ceiling.